Adopt-a-Pet

 GENERAL MEETING

-Our General Meeting is from 9:30-10:30 AM on the third Saturday quarterly at the shelter.
+Our General Meetings are held quarterly at the shelter starting at 11am.
 Anyone is welcome to attend.
-Participants assist the Board of Directors with decisions and work related to all shelter operations.
+The participants assist the Board of Directors with decisions and work related to all shelter operations.